 The creators of Extra Credits say they frequently receive comments saying that by analyzing games they are sucking the fun out of them.
 Their response can be found here.

 Tom Glazer wrote "Why Does The Sun Shine?
 (The Sun Is a Mass of Incandescent Gas)" in 1959.
-The long-forgotten song was later covered by They Might Be Giants for their children's educational CD "Here Comes Science", along with an updated song, "Why Does the Sun Really Shine?
+The long-forgotten song was later covered by They Might Be Giants, and their children's educational CD "Here Comes Science" includes an updated version, "Why Does the Sun Really Shine?
 (The Sun is a Miasma of Incandescent Plasma)".
 Justified in that these songs are meant to both educate and entertain, (and do both splendidly).

 As a judge on The Sing Off, Ben Folds is enjoying the show on more levels than the rest of us as he elaborates the exact technical merits of each performance.
 He looks giddy as he explains how the three-part harmony comes together or points out the arrangement of events every four to eight bars.

 Rilo Kiley's song "Science Vs. Romance" possibly references this (I used to think, if I could realize I'd die, then I would be a lot nicer,", "Used to believe, in a lot more.
 Now I just see straight ahead", but it's about a scientist trying to regain his feelings again, evidenced by the line "Facts vs. romance, you go and call yourself the boss, but we're not robots inside a grid."